fanto88/tablutIA/README.md

 # Artificial Intelligence for Tablut Board Game
 We created an Artificial Intelligence based on minimax alpha beta pruning algorithm to play a game called Tablut.
 The project was created to participate in a university competition.
+Game is based on Ashton rules (http://ww.aagenielsen.dk/LinnaeusPaper-Longer.pdf)

 ## Prerequisites